What are Noble Gases or Inert Gases?

 - Helium is used in nuclear reactors as a cooling gas and used as a flow-gas in liquid-gas chromatography.
 It finds its application in airships and helium balloons.

-- It is used by divers to dilute oxygen over nitrogen in the gas cylinders used by them as nitrogen can easily be dissolved in the blood which results in a painful condition called as bends.
+- It is used by divers to dilute oxygen over nitrogen in the gas cylinders used by them as nitrogen can easily be dissolved in the blood which results in a painful condition called bends.
 The risk of helium causing bends is slightly lower than nitrogen.

 - Neon is used in discharge tubes which is the reason behind the reddish-orange glow produced by neon lights.

-- Xenon and krypton find its application in photographic flash units due to the generation of a very bright light.
+- Xenon and krypton find their application in photographic flash units due to the generation of very bright light.
 It is also used in lighthouses.

 - Neon, xenon, and krypton are used to produce different color lights.